The Intent (From Brad)

 Participants joining the physical workshop will be given a monthly 1.5 hour tutorial with Brad Feuerhelm from Nearest Truth in addition to the physical workshops and Zoom-only sessions.
 This component is limited to 26 seats and will be reserved as first come, first serve.
 The participants (up to 26) who apply and are accepted to the physical workshops will meet three times in person throughout 2022-2023.
 Two of these physical workshops are themed related to the parts of bookmaking that present the most need to be held physically and will be outlined below.
 Each of these meetups will occur in Germany, Turkey, and Greece in that order.
 The final meeting will be related to a symposium on the photobook in which participants will present their work to publishers directly in Athens.

 1) Neu Ulm, Germany, September 2022.
 A 5-day physical workshop on sequencing and editing.
-The workshop will be led by Alejandro Cartagena, Maja Daniels, Brad Feuerhelm and Mark Steinmetz.
+The workshop will be led by Laia Abril, Alejandro Cartagena, Bieke Depoorter, and Christian Patterson.
+Brad Feuerhelm from Nearest Truth will also be working with the team on editing and sequencing.
 The workshop will take place on university grounds in Neu Ulm.
 Participants may shoot in Germany, but the focus will be considering sequence, editing, and possible book designs that will best accommodate your project.
 We will work on the university's premises and will have access to printing and projecting equipment as well as fully outfitted classrooms

 2) Istanbul, Turkey.
 January 2023 5-day Production and Printing Management course with Nelson Chan and Melike Tascioglu.
 This chapter will give participants complete exposure to the physical production of books.
 At this point of the course, which is the halfway mark, participants will be preparing their work for pitching, self-publishing, etc. This is the most hands-on and technical consideration for the course.
 Istanbul is one of the capitals of photobook printing presently.
 We will be working directly with a printing house for this workshop.
 Nelson and Melike will lead the group through file preparation, InDesign, color correction, production, and all of the technical work needed to secure the correct printing for your book.
 They will go through all associated procedures.
 We will visit and work with local printing houses.